mbelmear/mbelmear/README.md

 -->
 I am a Software Engineer at D.A.
 Davidson Companies

-## Here are the languages, technologies, and frameworks I have experience with as a developer:
+## Languages, technologies, and frameworks I have experience with: